juntossomosmais/frontend-challenge/README.md

 ## Questions

 If you have some questions or suggestions, send your questions directly to us (vagas-dev@juntossomosmais.com.br) or opening a issue.

+Please, check if your question has already been answered in [a issue](https://github.com/juntossomosmais/frontend-challenge/issues) :relaxed: